ANSYS Fluent export supports 2D and 3D grids of all cell types that can be created in Fidelity Pointwise.

 Caution: Left-handed blocks are not considered valid in ANSYS Fluent.
 So you may want to examine the orientation of your blocks using the Edit, Orient command before the blocks are exported.

 Two-dimensional grids are assumed to lie in the x-y plane.
 Normals for 2D grids must point in the positive z-direction.

-The ASCII file format and Single or Double precision can be used for export.
+The ASCII file format and Double precision are used for export.